 Of Utah's eight ports of entry, three are located in urban areas while five are in rural locations.
 The three unstaffed facilities are all in rural locations.
-In examining the ROUTES Initiative we analyzed our rural CMV enforcement activities compared to our fatal crashes, we found the following comparisons with urban vs. rural activities from January 1, 2022 through June 30, 2022.
-During that time frame, there were 17 fatal crashes with full data available to us.
-In comparing the location (county the crash occurred in) to the number of roadside inspections completed in those same counties we found that 4,266 occurred in urban areas (62.60%), 2,549 in rural areas (37.40%), for a total of 6,815 inspections conducted in those counties with fatal crashes.
-A total of 4,266 inspections or 62.60% took place in the urban counties and 2,549 inspections were in rural counties, or 37.40% of the total number of inspections.
-In 2021, we were at a 55%/45% balance.
-It is much more urban leaning this year.
+In examining the ROUTES Initiative we analyzed our rural CMV enforcement activities compared to our fatal crashes, we found the following comparisons with urban vs. rural activities from January 1, 2023 through July 30, 2023.
+During that time frame, there were 28 fatal crashes with full data available to us.
+In comparing the location (county the crash occurred in) to the number of roadside inspections completed in those same counties we found that 8,681 occurred in urban areas (54.20%), 7,335 in rural areas (45.80%), for a total of 16,016 inspections conducted in those counties with fatal crashes.
+In 2022, we were at a 60%/40% balance.
+It is much more equal this year.
 Overall, we feel we have a pretty good balance of enforcement efforts between urban and rural locations within the State of Utah.